Skip to main content

 Language technologies

-Language resources, training algorithms and the resulting language models are some of the key raw materials to develop tools and services.
+Below are some of the key elements to develop language-based tools and services.

-The European language technology industry plays a key role in Europe’s strategic and technological autonomy, which should be further strengthened.
-Our specific market needs are best known by European language technology providers, of which hundreds are listed in the Catalogue of eTranslation Services.
+The European LT industry plays a key role in Europe’s strategic and technological autonomy, which should be further strengthened.
+Our specific market needs are best known by European LT providers, of which hundreds are listed in the Catalogue of eTranslation Services.

-The European Language Grid (ELG) has created a one-stop shop of specialised language technology solutions.
-Dissemination and community building efforts have helped to build a common understanding on the necessity to join public and private forces and benefit from the best of both worlds in research and deployment.
+Under Horizon 2020, the European Language Grid (ELG) created a one-stop shop of specialised LT solutions.
+Efforts in dissemination and community building have contributed to fostering a common understanding on the necessity to join public and private forces and benefit from the best of both worlds in research and deployment.

-Combining all these ingredients is a major challenge for the EU, the European Language Technology Providers, and national public administrations in charge of AI and Language Technology strategies.
-The ultimate purpose being to support Europe’s Digital Decade for the benefit of all.
+Bringing all these elements, projects and actors together is a major challenge for the Union, the European industry and national public administrations – the ultimate purpose being to support Europe’s Digital Decade for the benefit of all.

 Related Content